mikebenfield/euphrates/README.md

-# Attalus: A Sega Master System Emulator
+# Euphrates: A Sega Master System Emulator

-Attalus is an emulator for the Sega Master System.
+Euphrates is an emulator for the Sega Master System.
 The goal is to produce an emulator that is suitable for interactive use as well as for training AI video game players.